SooYou/plugged/docs/reference/functions.rst

 setVerbosity
 ############

    Defines verbosity to use for logging.
+Lowest logging level is 0.

    **Parameters**: